jeffreykktu/archive_data_science_concepts/End to End ML Project/aws-sagemaker-bankapp-xgboost/README.md

 - Deploy the model on S3 bucket.

-Reference: Krish Nailk, AWS Sagemaker Documentation
+Credit and Reference: Krish Nailk, AWS Sagemaker Documentation